radicalbit/helicon-node-quickstart/README.md

 ```
 ## How to Run the app

+A live example can be found [here](https://stackblitz.com/github/radicalbit/helicon-node-quickstart/)

-To run the example you need to:
+If you want to run the app locally, you will need to:
 1. fill the necessary authentication details in `publish.js` or `subscribe.js`.
 2. Run the examples with `npm run start:publish` or `npm run start:subscribe` (you can use `yarn` or `pnpm` too)